 The tippy tap is a simple, very low cost, yet highly-effective tool to promote and facilitate handwashing.
 A tippy tap consists of a 3 to 5 liter plastic container filled with water and suspended from a wooden frame.
 A string attached to the neck of the container is tied to a piece of wood at ground level.
 Users simply step on the piece of wood to tip the container and start the flow of water.
-Liquid soap can be dissolved in the water or a piece of soap suspended from the frame; when soap is not available wood ash is a very effective alternative (try it sometime!).
-Tippy Taps use a fraction of the amount of water and avoid contamination of a family's water supply stored in buckets and needed for cooking and other household purposes.
+Soap can be dissolved in the water or a piece of soap suspended from the frame.
+When soap is not available, wood ash is a very effective alternative (try it sometime!).
+Tippy taps use a small amount of water and avoid contamination of a family's water supply stored in buckets and needed for cooking and other household purposes.

-Bopoma Villages’ water team teaches proper handwashing techniques to families and school groups and demonstrates how to build Tippy Taps.
-Students are encouraged to build Tippy Taps at their schools and to build and encourage their families to use them at home.
+Bopoma Villages’ water team teaches handwashing techniques to families and school groups and demonstrates how to build tippy taps.
+Students are encouraged to build tippy taps at their schools and to build and encourage their families to use them at home.